 That camping ministry was in Rhinelander, Wisconsin, where Gantchoff in his 20s ran a children’s camp for underprivileged children for 10 years.
 After obtaining an education degree, he taught at the same elementary school he had attended as a child in Scottsdale, Arizona.

 “I taught the underserved community in that school that they are worth something,” he said.
 “I was one of the underserved when I was their age.
 I wanted to make sure kids like me knew that they can be amazing people.
 I used to tell them, ‘You have to be better than me, and I’m pretty good.’”

 Gantchoff was born in Los Angeles, grew up in Scottsdale, and flaunts his bloodline: his father is full-blooded Bulgarian and his mother full-blooded Mexican.
-He and his wife, Meg Giles, form a blended family with seven children.
 His life experiences give him unique insight into those he serves.

 “I’ve been there,” he recalled.
 “When I was a single parent of five, I had to get help to feed my children.
 I sat in economic services asking for food assistance, hoping I was not being judged.
 The only reason I went there is because if I didn’t, my kids wouldn’t eat.
 I was embarrassed when they told me things like, ‘you can’t use this money to buy alcohol or tobacco.’
 All I could think was, ‘Come on!
 My kids don’t eat that stuff!’”

 He uses that to shape his work with those in need, specifically at the Community Resource Center.
 “It takes courage and strength — not weakness — to ask for help.
 We have to welcome people in order to help them get through that obstacle.
 We have to build trust, both ways, together.”